Artificial Intelligence Glossary

 In-Context Learning

-The ability of AI models to learn new tasks from examples provided directly in the prompt without updating model weights.
+The ability of AI models to learn new tasks from examples provided directly in the prompt without updating model weights, enabling rapid adaptation.

 Inference

-The process of running a trained AI model to generate predictions or outputs from new inputs.
+The process of running a trained AI model to generate predictions or outputs from new inputs, enabling real-world applications and decisions.

 Inference Cost

-The computational expense of running a trained AI model to generate outputs.
+The computational expense of running a trained AI model to generate outputs, directly impacting deployment scalability and real-time performance.

 Inference Optimization

-Techniques to make AI model predictions faster and more cost-effective.
+Techniques to make AI model predictions faster and more cost-effective by reducing computational overhead, enabling real-time deployment at scale.

 Intent Recognition

-AI's ability to understand and classify user intentions behind queries or interactions for appropriate response generation.
+AI's ability to understand and classify user intentions behind queries or interactions, enabling chatbots and virtual assistants to respond appropriately.

 K